My Account

 If you’re writing a resume to change your career, go for transferable skills that are equally relevant to the job you’re applying for.
 If you’re writing your first resume without much work experience, do the same but with a mix of top-notch employability skills.

-What kind of skills to put on a resume?
+Should you list skills on a resume?

-Where to put skills on a resume?
+Is it okay to just list skills on a resume?

 Rate my article: what skills to put on a resume